actions/runner/docs/design/auth.md

 The runner is listening for jobs via the message queue HTTP long poll.
 The message is encrypted with the runner's public key, stored during runner configuration.

 A workflow is queued as a result of a triggered [event](https://help.github.com/en/actions/reference/events-that-trigger-workflows).
-Workflows can be scheduled to [run at specific UTC times](https://help.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events-schedule) using POSIX cron syntax.
+Workflows can be scheduled to [run at specific UTC times](https://help.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events-schedule) using POSIX `cron` syntax.
-A [JWT token](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html) is generated, granting limited access to the project or collection level build service account (see options tab of build definition).
+A [JWT token](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html) is generated, granting limited access to the host in Actions Service associated with the github.com repository/organization.
 The lifetime of the JWT token is the lifetime of the run or at most the [job timeout (default: 6 hours)](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idtimeout-minutes), plus 10 additional minutes.

 ## Accessing GitHub resources

-The job message sent to the runner contains the token to talk back to GitHub.
+The job message sent to the runner contains the token to talk back to the Actions Service.
 The runner listener parent process will spawn a runner worker process for that job and send it the job message over IPC.
 The token is never persisted.